 The first project for the Youth Travel Fund was working with the Rotary Club of Haliburton to send 2 young people from our community to attend the World Youth Forum in Seoul on July 14-19, 2019.
 After interviewing five excellent candidates, two young women were selected.
 One is a local high school teacher and the other is a social worker in our community.
 Upon their return to Canada they reported that they had learned a lot, and had met lots of amazing young people from around the world during the conference.

-As a result, the Rotary Club of Haliburton and I plan to send more young people in 2020.
-We hope they will also have a once-in-a-lifetime experience, bring back lots of good ideas, and share what they've learned with others in Haliburton County so that our community will become a better place.
+Unfortunately, COVID-19 caused the cancellation of the World Youth Rally 2020.
+As a result, Rotary and I must now wait until 2021 to send more young people to this amazing event.
+When we do, we hope they will also have a once-in-a-lifetime experience, bring back lots of good ideas, and share what they've learned with others in Haliburton County so that our community will become a better place.

 The first step in booking any TravelMaven tour is talking to Barry.
 He will explain the nature of the tour you're considering, and detail what you should expect.
 This is particularly important on tours that involve long flights, exotic locations, hiking or lots of walking.
 Barry will also present flight options, so you can determine what's right for you.

-Once you are ready to proceed with a reservation, the next step is to talk with our booking agent.
-She will take your basic information, and explain what else may be necessary for the tour you've selected.
+Once you are ready to proceed with a reservation, the next step is to talk with our booking agent at DeNure Tours.
+Leighanne will take your basic information, and explain what else may be necessary for the tour you've selected.
 She will also describe the overall booking process (including cancellation and payment schedules) and lay out the travel and health insurance options available to you.
 Finally, she will take a $250 deposit that will reserve your spot and guarantee your price.
 If you are ready to book a flight, she can also take that booking.
 (This can also be done later.)

 In the travel industry, the term 'Land Package' refers to a tour package that does not include airfare.
 For TravelMaven tours, our Land Package price typically includes accommodation with breakfast, some lunches & dinners, daily walking tours & programs, entrance fees to all included tours & activities, all ground transportation including airport transfers, a full-time Tour Concierge and all taxes and fees.